 The Collectors, 2017

-wood, concrete, bronze cast specimens from the Royal Botanic Garden Edinburgh’s carpological collection.
+wood, concrete, bronze cast fruits and seeds from the Royal Botanic Garden Edinburgh’s herbarium.

 Plant Scenery of the World, Inverleith House presents new, commissioned and existing work by Laura Aldridge, Charlie Billingham, Bobby Niven, Oliver Osborne and Ben Rivers alongside rare and unseen archival material, botanical paintings by Işık Güner, Jacqui Pestell and Sharon Tingey and historical paintings by R.K.
 Greville from the Garden’s own collection.